I Cruised On Virgin Voyages To See If It Was For People Like Me

 There are many fitness facilities around the ship with inside and outside exercise spaces, a 250-metre long raised running track, basketball court and spa (of course).

 You’ll also find a pool area called the Aquatic Club with two pools, though these are not as large as on some similar sized ships and were not suitable or designed for exercising in.

 There were between 10 and 12 fitness classes every day and 4 – 6 wellness seminars too.

 I like to work out on a cruise, and so this catered for me and fitted the way I cruise, and I loved there was no waiting for equipment, and lots of choice.

-They could well be right, as on my cruise, despite there being so many fitness classes, they were almost always fully booked while things like the quizzes, bingo and deck games would be much less well attended.
+They could well be right, as on my cruise, despite there being so many fitness classes, they were almost always fully booked.
+While things like the quizzes, bingo and deck games would be much less well attended.
 So, I increasingly felt that while the line is not defined by age, it did seem it was more for some travellers than others.

-So, while this area suited me and what I like to do on a cruise, I can see that this mix would not be for others.
+While this area suited me and what I like to do on a cruise, I can see that this mix would not be for others.

 One big change for me versus other premium and those established lines that I also did not mind was there is no dress code.
 You could wear what you wanted, within reason, I am sure!

 I, like pretty much everyone, dressed smart casual in the evenings, much as I would when going out to a restaurant back home.
 It was interesting seeing how people also did that, despite there being no code.
 This was true across all age groups, although I’d say the younger probably got more dressed up than us older lot.

 All of this brought me to a realisation and conclusion on my age and fitting in fears.